 To this day, crop losses due to Potato Blight amount to billions of US dollars worldwide, despite the scientific advances in chemical crop protection.
 This could be attributed to ever-increasing temperature and humidity levels effectively expanding the areas at risk, as well the existence of a wider variety of strains of fungal infections — most likely due to mutation.

-Agricultural scientists have defined a formal description of the weather conditions that are conducive to Potato Blight.
+Agricultural scientists have defined a formal description of the weather conditions conducive to Potato Blight.
 Initially, a “Smith Period” referred to a 48 hour period during which the minimum temperature measures 10°C or greater, in addition to the relative humidity exceeding 90% for at least 11 hours during the first 24 hour period, and then again for at least 11 hours during the final 24 hour period.
 A more recent, and simpler, definition is the “Hutton Period”, which denotes two consecutive days with minimum air temperatures of 10°C and relative humidity of more than 90% for at least 6 hours.

 Plant disease risk prediction